revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 giscus: true
 ---

 It's been a minute but we're back and still technically on time!
 After the first post we released, we agreed that we should change the format to instead cover the rough past month overview rather than confining ourselves to set month periods which is harder to manage and keep up with.
-The blog posts will continue to come out every month but will now be named after the month they come out in.
+The blog posts will continue to come out every month but will now be named after the month they come out.

 ## Web Client